jamkit-modules/jwt/README.md

 # jwt
-A module for Json Web Token
+A Json Web Token module for Jamkit